sfadschm/docx-document-tracker/README.md

 Feel free to open an issue for discussion if you think you found a mistake, have suggestions for improvement or extension or whatever else is on your mind.

 ## Licence
-This project does not have a licence, do whatever you want to do.
+This project is published unter the `MIT License`.

-For more information, refer to the `LICENCE` file or visit [The Unlicense](http://unlicense.org).
+For more information, please refer to the `LICENCE` file.